SanMedElhadi/alx-system_engineering-devops/0x00-shell_basics/README.md

 4-listmorefiles : Display current directory contents, including hidden files (starting with .).
 Use the long format.
 5-listfilesdigitonly : Display current directory contentsin long format with user and group IDs displayed numerically and hidden files (starting with .)
 6-firstdirectory : Create a script that creates a directory named my_first_directory in the /tmp/ directory.
+7-movethatfile : Move the file betty from /tmp/ to /tmp/my_first_directory.